wences-sanchez/Knowledge-Base/pages/Course_Slides_annotated.pdf (highlights).md

 		- (Page 40)
 	- -
 	- -
-	- Infrastructure as Code (IaC): manage and provision infrastructure through code and automation. #space
+	- Infrastructure as Code (IaC): manage and provision infrastructure through code and automation. #ñspace
 		- (Page 40)
 	- -
 	- -